 o Inside the Auditorium doors near the water fountains (These are large restrooms appropriate for family use.)

 o Inside the galleries on the Upper Level at the top of each stairway

 o In the education hallway on the upper level.

-• Large-type menus are available.
+• Large-type and Braille menus are available.

 • The Frist Center Café has tables to accommodate wheelchairs.